bkuhlmann/sublime_text_kit/README.md

-    stk -e, [--edit]       # Edit settings in default editor (assumes $EDITOR environment variable). stk -h, [--help=HELP]  # Show this message or get help for a command. stk -s, [--session]    # Manage session data. stk -v, [--version]    # Show version.
+    stk -e, [--edit]       # Edit settings in default editor (assumes $EDITOR environment variable). stk -h, [--help=HELP]  # Show this message or get help for a command. stk -p, [--project]    # Manage project metadata. stk -s, [--session]    # Manage session data. stk -v, [--version]    # Show version.

+For project options, type: stk --project

+    -c, [--create], [--no-create]    # Create project metadata.
+    -D, [--destroy], [--no-destroy]  # Destroy all project metadata.

-For session options, type: stk help --session
+For session options, type: stk --session

     -r, [--rebuild-recent-workspaces]  # Rebuild recent workspaces.

-# Troubleshooting

-- When rebuilding workspaces, ensure Sublime Text is shutdown or changes won't be applied.
-- When rebuilding workspaces, ensure workspaces_path (as defined via settings.yml) points to a directory containing both *.sublime-project and *.sublime-workspace files.

 # Tests

 To test, run:

     bundle exec rspec spec

+# Workflow

+Sublime Text does not make it easy to rebuild project metadata.
+This is especially true when renaming project directories, rebuilding a new machine, etc. The following demonstrates a common workflow that makes you more productive with Sublime Text:

+0. Run: `stk -e` (define Sublime Text Kit settings for project roots and workspace directory).
+0. Shutdown Sublime Text (i.e. `CONTROL+Q`).
+0. Run: `stk -p -D` (optional -- start with a clean slate.
+WARNING: This deletes all project metadata in the workspace dir).
+0. Run: `stk -p -c` (creates project metadata so Sublime Text knows where to source the project from).
+0. Run: `stk -s -r` (rebuilds Sublime Text recent workspace metadata based on the project metadata created in Step #4).
+0. Launch Sublime Text
+0. Type: `COMMAND+CONTROL+P` to toggle between projects.
+Notice that you can easily (fuzzy type) project names to jump between them.
+0. Breeze through your project workload with ease. :)

+# Troubleshooting

+- When rebuilding workspaces, ensure Sublime Text is shutdown or changes won't be applied.
+- When rebuilding workspaces, ensure workspaces_path (as defined via settings.yml) points to a directory containing *.sublime-project files.

 # Versioning